Giorgio Morandi: In popular culture

 Federico Fellini paid tribute to Morandi in his 1960 film La dolce vita, which featured Morandi's paintings, as does the film La Notte by Michelangelo Antonioni.
 One of the main characters in Sarah Hall's novel How to Paint a Dead Man is loosely based on Morandi.
 Don DeLillo's novel Falling Man notes two Morandi paintings on the wall of a character's New York apartment, and makes mention of "a show of Morandi paintings at a gallery in Chelsea".
 Morandi was a particular favorite of the eccentric Scottish poet Ivor Cutler, who included a poem about the painter in his first anthology Many Flies Have Feathers (1973).

 As a subject of photography

 Some of the most famous photographers of the twentieth century photographed Morandi at his house on Via Fondazza, at Morandi's Grizzana house, and at the Venice Biennale.
 Among those who photographed Morandi or his studio were Herbert List, Duane Michals, Jean Francois Bauret, Paolo Prandi, Paolo Ferrari, Lamberto Vitali, Libero Grandi, Franz Hubmann, Leo Lionni, Antonio Masotti, Carlo Ludovico Ragghianti, Lee Miller, Giancolombo, Ugo Mulas, Luigi Ghirri, Gianni Berengo Gardin, and Luciano Calzolari.

-The filmmaker Tacita Dean also filmed the inside of Morandi's house on Via Fondazza.
-An exhibition of stills from one of the two films, Still Life, was held at the Center for Italian Modern Art, New York, in 2016.
+In 1989–90, Luigi Ghirri photographed Morandi's places of life and work in Bologna and Grizzana; the project, developed with the writer Giorgio Messori, was published posthumously as Atelier Morandi in 1992.
+The filmmaker Tacita Dean made the 16 mm films Still Life and Day for Night in Morandi's studio on Via Fondazza, Bologna; the works were commissioned and produced by Fondazione Nicola Trussardi.
+An exhibition of stills from Still Life was held at the Center for Italian Modern Art, New York, in 2016.

 In 2016, the American photographer Joel Meyerowitz published Morandi's Objects, a book with photographs of more than 260 objects that the painter had collected during his life.